sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Bruck**.
+**Comments:** term used to query twitter API was **Bruck**.
 Hard to discriminate whether slang or literal.
 Slang usage not observed. not suitable.

 ### 19) Term: **Brukk**